Accio/MCBDD/index.md

 ### Module II: What can we do if there are no good targets?

-Module II include two lectures: (1) phenotypic screening and molecular phenotypic screening (26.03.2021), and (2) chemogenomic library screening and drug repurposing (09.04.2021).
-Thanks to Easter we will have *no lecture* on 02.04.2021.
+Module II discusses about phenotypic drug discovery.
+It includes two lectures:
+(1) phenotypic screening and molecular phenotypic screening (26.03.2021), and (2) chemogenomic library screening and drug repurposing (09.04.2021).
+We will have *no lecture* on 02.04.2021 thanks to Easter.

 ### Module III: What kind of drug should we develop?

-1. RNA therapeutics and antisense oligonucleotides (16.04.2021)
-2. Antibodies and novel protein therapeutics (23.04.2021)
+Module III considers modality selection from a computational point of view.
+It includes two lectures: (1) RNA therapeutics and antisense oligonucleotides (16.04.2021), and (2) Antibodies and novel protein therapeutics (23.04.2021).
+If time allows, we will also talk about gene- and cell-therapies.

 ### Module IV: What efficacy and safety profiles can we expect?

-1. Gene expression for MoA inference (30.04.2021)
+Module IV focuses on MoA inference for safety and efficacy profiles of drug candidates.
+We will mainly study gene expression for the purpose of MoA inference (30.04.2021), and explore the question how to predict safety profiles of drugs (21.05.2021).

-2. Guest lectures by Dr. Petra Schwalie, Dr. Tony Kam-Thong, and Dr. Fabian Birzele (07.05.2021)
+In a special session on 07.05.2021, we will have Dr. Petra Schwalie, Dr. Tony Kam-Thong, and Dr. Fabian Birzele as guest speakers.
+They shall share their research experience in drug discovery.

-3. *Auffahrt - no lecture* (14.05.2021)
+On 14.05.2021, the Ascension Day, (*Auffahrt*), we will have no lecture.

-### Module V: For which patients will the drug work?
+### Module V: For which patients will the drug work and how does it work, *really*?

-12. Biomarker identification (21.05.2021)
-13. Why does a drug work for some but not for others?
-(28.05.2021)

-### Module VI: How does the drug work, *really*?

-15. From PBPK to agend-based modelling (04.06.2021)
+We consider the problem of patient stratification, enrichment, and biomarker identification in Module V. We will learn about how mathematical and computational biology contributes to biomarker identification (28.05.2021), and consider how to model disease progression and drug's action using integrated modelling with knowledge and data (04.06.2021).

+### Topics

 We mainly discuss following topics from biology